Does contents insurance pay out the new-for-old value?

-When you have damage to your belongings, your insurer will pay for the damage.
+When you have damage to your belongings, your insurer will pay this damage to you.
 However, there is a difference between the current value and the new value of your belongings.
-In most cases, an insurer pays out the new value, but there are some exceptions.
+In most cases, an insurer will pay out the new-for-old value, but there are some exceptions.

-What is the difference between the current value and new value?
+What is the difference between daily value and new value?

-When your belongings are damaged due to fire or theft, you can claim the damage from your insurer.
-When, for example, your television has been stolen and it cost 1,200 euros in the shop, then this is the new value of that product.
-The current value of the product is the value that the product has immediately before the damage occurred.
-So if you have had your television for a year, the value may have dropped from EUR 1,200 to EUR 600.
-The current value is therefore usually much lower than the new value of the product.
+When your belongings are damaged by fire or theft, you can claim the damage from your insurer.
+For example, if your television was stolen and it cost 1,200 euros in the store, this is the new value of that product.
+The daily value of the product is the value of that product just before the damage occurred.
+So if you have had your television for a year then the value may have dropped from 1,200 euros to 600 euros.
+So the daily value is usually a lot lower than the new value of the product.

-When will the insurer pay out the current value?
+When does the insurer pay out the daily value?

-Different insurers apply different rules.
-In the policy conditions of your household contents insurance you can always find the rules concerning the new value and the current market value.
-The current value is usually paid out when the current value is lower than 40% of the new value.
-The insurer determines the current value on the basis of depreciation lists.
-For example, a bank depreciates in 10 years, so the value decreases by 10% annually.
-Once the sofa is 6 years old, the value drops below 40% and the maximum daily value is paid.
-There are other peculiarities whereby the insurer will pay out the current value:
+Different insurers have different rules.
+In the policy conditions of your contents insurance, you can always find the rules about the new value and the current value.
+Usually the current value is paid out if the current value is less than 40% of the new value.
+The current value is determined by the insurer based on depreciation lists.
+For example, a bank depreciates you in 10 years, so every year the value decreases by 10%.
+Once the sofa is 6 years old, then the value drops below 40% and the maximum current value is paid out.
+There are other specifics that will cause the insurer to pay out the daily value:

 - When things are no longer used for their intended purpose

-When your belongings have been damaged by fire or a storm, for example, you do not immediately get everything new.
-When a stain has occurred in your couch due to a fire, the insurer first looks to see if repair is cheaper.
-Only when the repair costs exceed the new value will the insurer pay out this value.
-If the insurer uses the current market value as a basis, then the repair costs will also be reimbursed, unless they are higher than the current market value.
+When your belongings are damaged by fire or a storm, for example, you won't get everything new right away.
+If a fire has caused a stain in your couch, the insurer will first see if repair is cheaper.
+Only if the repair costs exceed the new value, the insurers will pay this value.
+If you insurer assumes the current market value, the repair costs will also be reimbursed, unless they are higher than the current market value.

-Many insurance companies publish the depreciation lists they use.
-You can check your insurer's website to see if they have published a depreciation list as well.
-In these lists you can see how much your household contents are worth at the time.
-For example, you write off a cupboard in ten years.
-So a four-year-old cupboard still has a value of 60% of the new value.
-If the cupboard is lost in a fire, you will still receive the new value.
+Many insurance companies publish the depreciation lists they work with.
+You can check your insurer's website to see if they have also published depreciation lists.
+In these lists, you can see how much your contents are worth at that time.
+For example, a closet depreciates over ten years.
+So a four-year-old closet still has a value of 60% of its new value.
+If the cupboard is lost in a fire, you will still be paid the new value.

 Never underinsured